evagoras/rest-apis-with-box/README.md

-# A ColdBox RESTful API
+# A ColdBox RESTful API of cfartgallery
 This is a showcase of how to create a REST API using ColdBox.
 It contains many concepts, such as versioning through modules, request validation using the `cbValidation` module, custom and safe serialization using a Base Bean, use of the `cbBaseHandler` module and the Response Bean Class, and separation of layers to Controllers, Services and DAOs.

 ## Installation